SUB30

 What You Cannot Change

-The firewall and fail2ban configuration is applied during instance provisioning and cannot be modified through the dashboard or API.
+The firewall and brute force protection configuration is applied during instance provisioning and cannot be modified through the dashboard or API.
 This is intentional: consistent security baselines across all instances reduce the risk of misconfiguration.

 If you enable SSH access, you can inspect the firewall rules on your VPS, but modifying them is not recommended.
 Changes will not persist through instance rebuilds or snapshot restores.